Sisters of St. Joseph of Carondelet Endowed Chair in Catholic Thought

 |B.S.B.A.||Washington University in St. Louis (accounting)|

-I teach and publish in the fields of historical theology, Catholic social ethics and (strangely enough!) healthcare policy ethics.
+I teach and publish in the fields of historical theology and social ethics.
 My particular interests are Greek and Latin patristics and Carolingian-era theological controversies.

 - Gregory Nazianzen.
 Foundations of Theological Exegesis and Christian Spirituality.
 Series edited by Hans Boersma and Matthew Levering.
-Grand Rapids, MI: Baker Academic Press.
-Forthcoming in 2016.
+Grand Rapids, MI: Baker Academic Press, 2016.

 - Patristic Social Thought and Catholic Social Thought: Some Models for a Dialogue.
 Studies in the Catholic Social Tradition.
 Notre Dame, IN: University of Notre Dame Press, 2014.